xdpirate/gamehorizon/README.md

 * PHP
 * MySQL

+## Usability

+It works as intended.
+It doesn't look too hot on phones, owing to the horizontal table layout of the games.
+It looks nice on a tablet-style display, though, or the inner screen of foldables.
+The platform list need to be expanded for use by others than myself, as I've only added the ones I currently play on.

 ## Security

 There are currently zero security measures implemented.
 For external access, you can use `.htaccess` based authentication or a reverse proxy with authentication.
 Alternatively, you can make sure the application isn't exposed outside your local network.